Economic history of Spain: Post-Franco period (1975–1980s)

-European integration, 1985–2000
+European integration (1985–2000)

 After Franco's death in 1975, the country returned to democracy in the form of a constitutional monarchy in 1978, with elections being held in 1977 and with the constitution being ratified in 1978.
 The move to democracy saw Spain become more involved with the European integration.

 Felipe Gonzalez became prime minister when his Socialist Party won the 1982 elections.
 He enacted a number of liberal reforms, increasing civil liberties and implementing universal free education for those 16 and younger.
-He also lobbied successfully for Spain to join the European Economic Community (EEC) and to remain part of the North Atlantic Treaty Organization.
+He also lobbied successfully for Spain to join the European Economic Community (EEC) and to remain part of the North Atlantic Treaty Organization (NATO).

 The European Union at the time Spain joined, in 1986, existed primarily as a trading union - the EEC, and better trade links were vital to the fragile Spanish economy.
 Unemployment was high, about 18 percent, and the Spanish GDP was 71 percent of the EU average.
 The single market and European funding offered a chance to bring the Spanish economy up to the standards of the rest of Western Europe, along with the support of Spain's wealthier neighbors.
 There was the promise of lucrative deals with influential countries such as Germany, France and the UK.

 Although the Spanish Miracle years (1959–1974) witnessed unprecedented improvements in infrastructure and social services, Spain still lagged behind most of Western Europe.
 Education was limited, women were largely excluded from the workforce, health care was largely private and unevenly distributed and the country's infrastructure was relatively poor.
 In 1985, Spain had only 1,300 mi of motorways.
 Since the end of the economic miracle in 1974, the country's economy had been stagnant.
 Joining the European Economic Community was perceived by most of the population as a way to restart the process of modernization and improvement of the population's average purchasing power.